Mcsavvy/poolmind/README.md

 - **Retry Logic**: Robust retry mechanisms for network issues
 - **Transaction Batching**: Efficient transaction submission and monitoring

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Development Guidelines
-- Follow TypeScript best practices
-- Write comprehensive tests for new features
-- Update documentation for API changes
-- Follow the existing code style and conventions

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **Stacks Foundation** for the blockchain infrastructure